 Grammar for English Language Teachers by Martin Parrot (2010)

 This book helps teachers to develop their understanding of English grammar.
 Grammar for English Language Teachers provides an accessible reference for planning lessons and clarifying learners’ problems.
 It includes a typical difficulties section in each chapter, which explores learners’ problems and mistakes and offers ways of overcoming them.

-The Practice of English Language Teaching by Jeremy Harmer (2007)
+The Practice of English Language Teaching (with DVD) by Jeremy Harmer (2015) 5th edition

 In this new edition, Jeremy Harmer brings you